XRPLF/clio/README.md

 **Status:** This software is still in development.
 We are working hard towards a beta release, after which we will release version 1.0.
 If you would like to contribute, take a look at the issues to find something to work on.

 # clio
-clio is an XRP Ledger RPC server. clio is optimized for RPC calls.
+clio is an XRP Ledger API server. clio is optimized for RPC calls, over websocket or JSON-RPC.
 Validated historical ledger and transaction data is stored in a more space efficient format, using up to 4 times less space than rippled. clio stores data in either Postgres or Cassandra, allowing for scalable read throughput.
 Multiple clio nodes can share